MCaesarS/FPGA-study/README.md

 # FPGA-study
-This repository is specifically designed for learning and mastering HDLs with a focus on designs developed for Spartan-6 FPGAs
+This repository is specifically designed for learning HDLs with a focus on designs developed for Spartan-6 FPGAs